Analysis | Josh Hawley, who tried to derail Biden’s presidency, now champions ’the rule of the people’

 “What are we fighting for?
 It’s the same thing our Founding Fathers fought for,” he said at another point.
 “We’re fighting for the rule of the people.
 We’re fighting to be able to have our own say.
 We’re fighting to be able to run our own government.
 We’re fighting to have real self-government in America.
 And that’s what we’re about.”

-This is precisely the rhetoric that was used among the rioters Jan.
+This is precisely the rhetoric that was used among the rioters on Jan.
 6. They saw themselves as fighting a second American revolution, enforcing democracy after it had been stolen by fraud that they knew happened because their president and his allies told them it had.

-Hawley’s objection that day was predicated on savvy legal footnoting that would allow him to go on “Meet the Press” and claim to be simply giving judicious consideration to the all-important rules.
+Hawley’s objection that day was predicated on savvy legal footnoting that would allow him to go on NBC News’s “Meet the Press” and claim to be simply giving judicious consideration to the all-important rules.
 But what Hawley did Jan.
 6 he did so that he could give speeches like the one Friday, written through with the same rhetoric Trump used to build the same loyalty and fervency among Trump’s supporters.

 Hawley used his effort to undercut democracy to proclaim how he would defend the democratic voice of those who agree with him.
 It doesn’t get much more cynical.